Winter Boot Insulation Guide: 100g, 200g or 400g?

 How about sizing?
-We got a tip from our friends in the KEEN Garage: When choosing a 400g boot, like the Durand Polar boot, go up half a size.
+We got a tip from our friends in the KEEN Garage: When choosing a 400g insulated boot, like the Revel IV high polar boot for men and women, go up half a size.
 That extra insulation makes for a snug fit and you want to make sure there is room for your toes to wiggle, especially when walking downhill or snowshoeing.

 You might also consider how much extra bulk your favorite winter socks will add.
 If you’re buying shoes in person, bring those socks along trying them on to ensure the best fit.